Onixs50/sonic-odyssey-bot/README.md

 Follow the prompts to:

-1. Select the input method (0 for seed phrase, 1 for private key).
+just run the sonic.sh
-2. Specify the number of random addresses to generate.
+1. Specify the number of random addresses to generate. bot will :
-3. Enter the amount of SOL to send in each transaction.
-4. Enter the delay between each transaction in milliseconds (default is 1000ms).
-5. Choose an operation:
    - 1: Claim Box
    - 2: Open Box
    - 3: Daily Login